afiefsky/portfolio/README.md

 # My Personal Portfolio

 ## Description
 Containing a collection of real-world cases and their practical solutions.

-# Queue Number Assignment (Nomor Antrian)
+---

+## Chapter 1 - Queue Numbering in Orders: A Real-World Solution

-## Example Case: Real-Life Queue Numbering in Orders
+### Example Case: Real-Life Queue Numbering in Orders
 One practical example is a **medical prescription transaction** (e-commerce transactions specifically for purchasing medication).
 In this system, customers can place and pay for orders at any time, either for pickup or delivery.
 However, the staff preparing the prescriptions require time to fulfill each order, meaning orders must be processed in a queue.

 To ensure fairness, a **First-In-First-Out (FIFO)** system is used, where: